• Best 30lb Reels for Saltwater Fishing

 Surf reels take more abuse than any other type.
 Sand, salt, and wave impacts hammer the internal components.
 Here’s how to keep yours running:

 Rinse immediately after every session.
-Not when you get home — at the beach, if possible.
+Not when you get home, but at the beach if possible.
 Dunk the reel in a bucket of fresh water or rinse under a hose.
 Salt crystallizes as it dries and grinds into the bearings and drag.

 Open the bail and spin the rotor while rinsing.
-This flushes sand from the line roller area — the most common failure point on surf reels.
+This flushes sand from the line roller area, which is the most common failure point on surf reels.

 Dry before storing.
 Leave the reel out to air dry completely before putting it in a bag or tackle box.
 Storing wet reels accelerates corrosion.